Fiserv/zelle-turnkey-solutions/docs/supporting-documents/flutter.md

 flutterResult!("\(tag)")
 }
 ```
-- Inside sessionTag override method get the data from Zelle and send result back to client side.
+- Inside the sessionTag override method, get the data from Zelle and send the result back to the client side.
-- Before sending data back to client side initialize the FlutterResult variable created in ViewController from AppDelegate.
+- Before sending data back to the client side, initialize the FlutterResult variable created in ViewController from AppDelegate.

 ```json
 let nextVC = UIStoryboard(name: "Main", bundle: nil).instantiateViewController(withIdentifier: "LaunchZelleViewController") as!